+Pages 9 to 18 of this syllabus contain a detailed course schedule, with assigned readings/cases and discussion questions.
 To prepare for each class, you are to read the assigned articles, and analyze the assigned case.
 You should produce and bring your personal notes on the case, containing your analysis and opinions, to class for your own benefit during the discussion.
 As explained below, in-class contributions are an important component of your performance evaluation in this course.

-You should plan on investing a minimum of 8 hours to prepare for each class.
+You should plan on investing a minimum of 8 hours a week to prepare for class.
 Assigned articles may take two hours to read and there is normally two articles assigned.
+Besides book chapters, whenever we can, I am going to have you read from the original authors or proponents of ideas.

 Analysis of cases is more involved and will require 4-6 hours of work or more.
 Case analysis consists of:

-- (i) A first read of the case, where you highlight important parts of the text and make notes on the margins.
+- (i) A first read of the case, where your highlight important parts of the text and make notes on the margins.
 The objective here is to summarize the case facts. - (ii) A focused, second read, with the assigned discussion questions in mind (mostly you go over your prior marks and notes).
 The objective now is to gain further familiarity with the issues pertinent to the analysis at hand. - (iii) Your critical analysis.
 Look for previously introduced tools, ideas, and models that may be useful for evaluating this particular situation, use careful thinking, and apply practical business sense. - (iv) Preparing a set of notes with your final arguments.
 Normally these are for your own use during the discussion in class and, thus, you can use whatever format will serve you well (e.g., notes can be handwritten).
 However, from time to time I will ask you to submit your notes (or parts of your notes).
 When that happens, notes need to be typed and follow the instructions detailed in the "Write-up Format" section below.